Topological insulators and geometry of vector bundles: Topology of vector bundles

 \newpar{Monopole bundle and topological quantization.} For the eigenstate bundle $D^+$ over the Bloch sphere described in Sec.~\ref{Sec:Two-level}, one has

-To obtain this in terms of singularities, consider the section given by Eq.~(\ref{Eq:PsiPlus}).
-At the north pole, $\theta=0$, the section is smooth.
-Near the south pole it has the form
+One can also obtain this in terms of singularities: \exr{The section $\psi_+$ defined by Eq.~(\ref{Eq:PsiPlus}) has a single singularity at the south pole.
+Note that the section $e^{-i\varphi} \psi_+$ is smooth at this point.
+Find the index of the singularity of $\psi_+$. }

-For a positively-oriented contour near the south pole, $\varphi$ increases in negative direction.
-It follows that the singularity has index $-1$, as expected.

-Recall that in terms of electromagnetic field, $D^+_3$ over $\R^3\setminus \{0\}$ describes the magnetic field configuration of the Dirac monopole placed at the origin.
+Recall from Sec.~\ref{Sec:DMEED} that in terms of electromagnetic field, the bundle $D^+_3$ over $\R^3\setminus \{0\}$ describes the magnetic field configuration of the Dirac monopole placed at the origin.
 For any closed surface $\Surf\subset \R^3$ that encloses the origin, the magnetic flux through $\Surf$ equals $-\Phi_0$, and we have $c(D^+_3\rvert_\Surf)=-1$.
 Thus, a wave function $\vec \psi$ of an electron in the vicinity of the monopole has a singularity on $\Surf$.
-By smoothness of $\vec \psi$, these singularities form a \defn{nodal line} of zeroes of wave function.
+By smoothness of $\vec \psi$, these singularities form a line of zeroes of the wave function, which starts at the monopole.
 The same is true for the basis section $\vec 1$.
 This leads to the line of singularities of the vector potential, known as the \defn{Dirac string}.
 Topology also puts constraints on the possible values of the monopole charge.
-In terms of magnetic field, Eq.~\eqref{Eq:ChernStokes} tells that the magnetic flux through any closed surface is quantized in the units of $\Phi_0$.
+In terms of the magnetic field, Eq.~\eqref{Eq:ChernStokes} tells that the magnetic flux through any closed surface is quantized in the units of $\Phi_0$ (see Sec.~\ref{Sec:DMEED}).
 In other words, any magnetic monopole must have magnetic charge $n\frac{\hbar}{2e}$, where $n\in\Z$.
-This is known as the \defn{Dirac quantization condition}.
+This is known as the \defn{Dirac quantization condition}, which was derived in Ref.~\cite{Dirac1931}.

-Note that if a complex line bundle has an odd Chern number, it is impossible to model it with real planes.
-By continuity of $\vec m$, the total solid angle $\Omega(m(\Surf))$ must be a multiple of $4\pi$, and the same is true for the integral of curvature over $\Surf$.
-Thus the Chern number of a complex line bundle constructed from real planes, as described in Sec.~\ref{Sec:CLBundles}, must be even.

-\newpar{Gaussian curvature of the torus.} Now consider the tangent bundle to the torus $T^2$.
+\newpar{Gaussian curvature of the torus.} Now consider the tangent bundle of the torus $T^2$.
 We already know that this bundle is trivial, so its Chern number is zero.
-Thus the integral of curvature of any connection must vanish:
+Thus, the integral of curvature of any connection must vanish:

 In particular, we have